The 445-acre Hammel Woods was acquired between 1930 and 2011.

 The preserve is also home to a variety of plant species, including swamp thistle, bitternut hickory and white baneberry.

-DuPage River Access offers access to shoreline fishing on the DuPage River.
+DuPage River Access and Route 59 Access offer access to shoreline fishing on the DuPage River.
 State and District regulations apply.
-Learn more about fishing in the forest preserves.

-DuPage River Access features a canoe/kayak launch on the DuPage River.
+DuPage River Access and Route 59 Access feature a canoe/kayak launch on the DuPage River.
 No launch pass is required.
-Learn more about canoeing/kayaking in the forest preserves, or download a map of the northeastern Illinois water trails.